-Professional Experience 4: The Internship
+Professional Experience 4: Transition Into the Profession

-The fourth Professional Experience unit for Bachelor of Education (Primary) pre-service teachers involves a full school term full-time block placement and the Assessment for Graduate Teachers (AfGT; Curtin's Teaching Performance Assessment).
+The fourth Professional Experience unit involves a 5 week full-time block placement and the Assessment for Graduate Teachers (AfGT; Curtin's Teaching Performance Assessment).
 The fourth Professional Experience placement is often referred to as the Internship and the focus is on the pre-service teacher's transition to the teaching profession.
 Pre-service teachers will be required to demonstrate their meeting of the Graduate Teacher Standards both in the placement and Teaching Performance Assessment (AfGT).